- Three things that irritate you about people.

 I would like to conclude this post just by saying thanks to Harry Potter, but most importantly, thanks to J.K.
 Rowling for creating a truly magical world!

 Ladies and gentlemen, for your amusement...
 The Potter Puppet Pals!

 Quintessentially English's August entry for Happy Homemaker UK's Post of the Month Club

-Tags: books, film, Harry Potter, Harry Potter and the Deathly Hallows - Part 2, Hogwarts, J.K.
-Rowling, POTM Club, Pottermore, summer, video, Worcester
+Tags: books, film, Harry Potter, Harry Potter and the Deathly Hallows - Part 2, J.K.
+Rowling, POTM Club, Pottermore, video

 Location: Worcester, UK